Overview

 Hazardous and Regulated Medical Waste

-Important items for healthcare delivery, such as sterilization and laboratory chemicals, pharmaceuticals and electronics can generate hazardous waste.
-To ensure the safe handling, storage, transportation and disposal of all hazardous wastes, we have several policies and standard operating procedures (SOP), including but not limited to: Hazardous Materials Transportation SOP, Hazardous Chemical Identification and Communication Policy, Hazardous Chemical Delivery and Storage Policy and Hazardous Drug and Pharmaceutical Waste Disposal Procedure.
-We work with a U.S.-based vendor to manage our hazardous waste within the U.S. and do not import, export or ship any hazardous waste internationally.
-In 2021, we transported 23 tons of hazardous waste from our Ohio and Florida hospitals and family health centers for treatment.
+Critical healthcare delivery items, such as sterilization and laboratory chemicals, pharmaceuticals and electronics can generate hazardous waste.
+We ensure our caregivers are informed and trained on managing hazardous waste safely.
+We have several policies and standard operating procedures (SOP) to ensure consistency in our processes, including but not limited to: Hazardous Materials Transportation SOP, Hazardous Chemical Identification and Communication Policy, Hazardous Chemical Delivery and Storage Policy and Hazardous Drug and Pharmaceutical Waste Disposal Procedure.

 Ecochallenges